 NOTE: This effect clearly defines the difference between subjects that are IN focus and OUT of focus, but removes much of the subtleties within the depth-of-field (i.e. focal plane).
 This effect is recommended for shooting on-the-fly, rather than in a controlled environment because EXACT focus can be achieved more easily without this effect.

-If we wanted a quick way to enable this function without having to manually dial it in every time, a preset could be made for it.
+If we wanted a quick way to enable this function without having to manually dial it in every time, we would create a preset for it.

 We will assign this function to "Preset 2":